-It’s not always easy to have a good sales talk on an exhibition.
-How you can attract the visitor’s attention and what’s your message?
+It’s not always easy to have a good sales talk at an exhibition.
+How can you attract the visitor’s attention and what’s your message?
 Things can’t go wrong if you follow this strategy.

 Steps towards better sales talks